jepstein-eagle/adaptable/packages/adaptable/README.md

 # adaptable

-Repository for the Core Adaptable HTML5 version - Adaptable.JS - developed by Adaptable Tools.
+Repository for the 'Core' AdapTable package - developed by Adaptable Tools.

-Adaptable.JS is a powerful DataGrid add-on that integrates with the leading datagrid components and provides all the additional, rich functionality that financial and other advanced users expect from their DataGrids and Data Tables.
+AdapTable is a powerful DataGrid add-on that integrates with the leading datagrid components and provides all the additional, rich functionality that financial and other advanced users expect from their DataGrids and Data Tables.

 It offers - out of the box - incredibly powerful searching, filtering, sorting, styling and editing functionality.
 It also provides unparalleled validation and audit functions, vital in the current regulatory and compliance environment.
 Try it out for yourself at https://demo.adaptableblotter.com.